xshen796/ENIGMA_mdd_prs/script/PREP_PRS/Calculate_PRS.md

 #### 1000genome plink files

-If your sample has less than 1000 participants, it is better to use the 1000genome data as LD reference.
+If your sample has less than 1000 participants, use the following steps to download the 1000genome data to use as LD reference.

 You can download the plink files and store in the *data* folder.
 Use the command below.
 You’ll be asked to give a password for each file.
-Password: enigma.
+**Password: enigma**.

 ``` bash
 cd data